Skip to main content

 What backup size should I target in Illinois?

-For the primary scenario on this page (24-hour winter essential), the estimated minimum is 8,500 Wh for a 24-hour target.
+For the primary scenario on this page (24-hour storm continuity), the estimated minimum is 27,600 Wh for a 24-hour target.
 Refine this in the calculator with your actual devices.

 Why do modeled risk and declaration history sometimes differ?